 Students entering the University in the fall of 1994 or thereafter must complete the General Education Program, which consists of 42 credits distributed among eight categories.
 Students are advised to select General Education courses in conjunction with courses needed for their major during the first years of study.
-Courses noted with a single asterisk () will apply toward the General Education requirement only for students enrolled in the Community and Technical College.
+Students should work to complete their English, mathematics and speech requirements during their first year of study.
+Courses noted with a single asterisk ) will apply toward the General Education requirement only for students enrolled in the Community and Technical College.
 All students are responsible for meeting prerequisites for the necessary courses listed in the General Education Program.
-Note: Special departmental requirements may vary, so students are encouraged to consult an adviser for specific information about selecting appropriate General Education courses from the recommended core curriculum.
+NOTE: Special departmental requirements may vary, so students are encouraged to consult an adviser for specific information about selecting appropriate General Education courses from the recommended core curriculum.